KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/pond-dividing-stillness-inversion.md

 **Assessment:**

-Pond retreated to unexplained principles (mind/thought/desire of Mind) when pressed on circularity, demonstrating inability to resolve the core contradiction documented in this entry.
+Pond retreated to unexplained principles (mind / thought / desire of Mind) when pressed on circularity, demonstrating inability to resolve the core contradiction documented in this entry.
 "Disturbance," "loss of balance," "change of condition," and "gradients" are all motion-dependent phenomena that cannot serve as motion's origin without presupposing what they claim to generate.

 This exchange publicly verifies the logical incoherence: the framework creates causal loops by reversing ontological priority.
 Division requires motion as precondition; therefore "motion arises when stillness is divided" is logically impossible.